Creating Shared Value

 We have also committed ourselves to leading the industry in safety, quality, nutrition and great taste, because we believe that a return to “real food” will help us all reconnect with our food system – and with each other.
 And as we pursue the very best in quality, safety and taste, we are committed to advancing food security for all.

-Raise the Good in Food
+Raise the Good in Food and Shared Value

 At Maple Leaf, we know that food can be good.
 Do good.
 Taste good.
 And feed goodness into the lives of those we serve.
 We also recognize good food is good business.